 Another common option among students is to stay in a student residence.
 There are different sizes and price ranges, depending on the services they offer: some include restaurants, laundry, gym and even play areas.
-And, although our university does not have its own residence, it does have an agreement with some of them to offer you preferential treatment - check them out here!

 The usual cost of a room in an average apartment is between € 180 and € 250, while residences can range from € 500 to € 650 per month.
 At this price, you must add an estimate of expenses to cover your stay in Spain: food, transport, communications, leisure...
 And, although Spain has an affordable cost of living in relation to other European countries, it is good that you estimate the average amount that you think you will need.
 Check out this calculator - it might help you!

 Years of new friends, experiences and personal and academic growth await you in Spain.
 Start getting to know Valencia, Elche and Castellón and discover everything they have to offer you: there are plenty of reasons for you to come!